 When your skin gets pimples, it’s the sun exposure and even ageing that triggers the PIH to produce more melanin that leads to flat brownish scars.

 The best way to fade PIH is to use skincare products that will speed up the skin renewal process.
 When choosing products, the recommended and effective ingredients to fade this type of scars are:

 Alpha Hydroxy Acid or AHA is an exfoliating acid that helps with the removal of dead skin.
 It increases cell turnover, which effectively removes the layer of dead skin to reveal healthier plump skin.

 Mandelic Acid, Glycolic Acid and Lactic Acid are AHAs that you should look out for when choosing the right products to fade acne scars.

 Niacinamide helps to brighten and reduce hyperpigmentation.
-It contains antioxidants which improve the skin’s tone and texture.
-With this ingredient, it also helps to increase the collagen production that the skin needs to rejuvenate.
+It contains antioxidants that improve the skin’s tone and texture.
+This ingredient also helps to increase the collagen production that the skin needs to rejuvenate.
 Not only that it gives ample hydration that will help to reduce hyperpigmentation as well.

 - Retinoids (Vitamin A)